scandum/quadsort/README.md

 Compared to Timsort, Quadsort has similar overall adaptivity while being much faster on random data, even without branchless optimizations.

-Quicksort has an overall advantage as the array size increases beyond the L1 cache, which could be due to more efficient partitioning.
+Quicksort has a slight advantage on random data as the array size increases beyond the L1 cache.
 For small arrays quadsort has a significant advantage due to quicksort's inability to cost effectively pick a reliable pivot.
+Subsequently, the only way for quicksort to rival quadsort is to cheat and become a hybrid sort, by using branchless merges to sort small partitions.

+When using the clang compiler quadsort can use branchless ternary comparisons.
+Since most programming languages only support ternary merges `? :` and not ternary partitions `: ?` this gives branchless mergesorts an additional advantage over branchless quicksorts.
+However, since the gcc compiler doesn't support branchless ternary merges, and the hack to perform branchless merges is less efficient than the hack to perform branchless partitions, branchless quicksorts have an advantage for gcc.

 To take full advantage of branchless operations the cmp macro needs to be uncommented in bench.c, which will increase the performance by 30% on primitive types.
 The quadsort_prim function can be used to access primitive comparisons directly.